 21) Go For A Pub Cantina Crawl

-Most of the cantinas in the historic center are indeed welcoming.
-But beware that there are some cantinas that are more of men’s affair, particularly so later at night.
+Most of Guanajuato’s cantinas in the historic center are indeed welcoming.
+But do beware that there are some cantinas that are more of men’s affair, particularly so later at night.
 It doesn’t hurt to poke your head and gauge the vibe before ordering a drink.
 Expect to pay about $20-pesos for a cerveza.

 22) Indulge in Endless Botanas at Clave Azul